Wirstblase/s00fcam-picoclient/README.md

 2. **Injecting the C Module**: Cloned `russhughes/st7789_mpy` and linked it into the build process using the `USER_C_MODULES` flag.
 This allows Python code to call `tft.jpg()` and have it executed entirely in highly-optimized C code with direct memory access.
 3. **Building for Pico W**: Compiled the `ports/rp2` port specifically for the `RPI_PICO_W` board definition so the CYW43 network stack (WiFi) was bundled alongside the display driver.

+todo: tutorial how to build the firmware? (was a headache)

 Configured the SPI bus to scream at **62.5 MHz** to push pixels to the LCD as fast as physically possible.